C

 Since the SequentialAnimation object has been specified on the color property using the <Animation> on <Property> syntax, its child ColorAnimation objects are also automatically applied to this property and do not need to specify target or property animation values.

 States are property configurations where a property may have different values to reflect different states.
-State changes introduce abrupt property changes; animations smooth transitions to produce visually appealing state changes.
+State changes introduce abrupt property changes, whereas animations introduce smooth transitions to produce visually appealing state changes.

 The Transition type can contain animation types to interpolate property changes caused by state changes.
 To assign the transition to an object, bind it to the transitions property.

-A button might have two states, the pressed state when the user clicks on the button and a released state when the user releases the button.
-We can assign different property configurations for each state.
-A transition would animate the change from the pressed state to the released state.
-Likewise, there would be an animation during the change from the released state to the pressed state.
+A button might have two states, the pressed state when the user selects the button, and a released state when the user releases the button.
+You can assign different property configurations for each state.
+A transition would animate the change from the selected state to the released state.
+Likewise, there would be an animation during the change from the released state to the selected state.

 Rectangle {